Character Analysis of Santiago: The Hero of the Novel

 Santiago is the main character of this novel.
 The whole story revolves around him and his moral values.
 He lives in Cuba and is impoverished because his good days are long gone.
 His wife has died earlier, and he never had any children.
-Now, at such an old age, he cannot catch a big fish or any fish at all at a regular pace.
+Now, at such an old age, he is unable to catch a big fish or any fish at all at a regular pace.
 84 days is the longest period in his life where he could not catch any fish.

 A fishermen’s reputation depends on his luck and how many fish he can catch.
 The old man is considered a stroke of bad luck in the community when it comes to fishing.
 He used to teach fishing to a boy who had been with him from a young age.
 Now his parents have sent him to learn from other fishermen because of Santiago’s bad luck.
 But, what sets Santiago apart from every regular fisherman is that he is dedicated to his profession on a spiritual level.
 Mostly fishermen join it to earn money but he takes it as nature’s course, which has to happen.

 Santiago strongly feels that he is the part of that nature’s course, playing his role in catching the fish.
-His moral values differ greatly from the others when it comes to fishing properly and professionally.
+His moral values are much different from the others when it comes to fishing properly and professionally.
 Indeed, Santiago’s philosophy and internal code of behaviour make him unconventional in his society.
 Santiago’s dedication to his profession and talent separates him from the pragmatic fishermen motivated by money.
 He stands apart from Cuba’s evolution to new materialism and a village fishing culture converting to the fishing industry.
 He remains dedicated to the profession he sees as a more spiritual way of life and a part of nature’s order in the eternal cycle.
 It makes all creatures brothers in their common condition of both predator and prey.

 Santiago wants an extremely big catch – not only to survive but also to prove his skills once again.
 He wishes to restore his identity as a fisherman and secure his reputation in the community.
 To make sure that Manolin will always cherish his memories and becomes his successor, is one of the most important things in his life.
 For Santiago, the most important thing in life is to live according to one’s beliefs with great enthusiasm and dignity.
 In addition, to use one’s talents and gifts of nature to the best of one’s ability, to struggle and to endure.
 Moreover, save your individual existence through the work of your life, accept the inevitable destruction with dignity, and pass on to the next generation all that you have achieved.
 In these desires, He reflects the desires of all of us.